 - Scalability – Scalability is used to describe the ability of the software to grow and manage according to the increasing demand of the market.
-With the software engineering concept, we can create scalable software.

 - To reduce the time – More often than not software product development exceeds the time this can be because of various reasons, some of which can be avoidable.
 When software engineering concepts are employed, proper development process and tools are used that makes it possible to develop the software within the time-lines.

 Attributes of Software Engineering